CoraZhang/Code-Quiz/README.md

 * Added a sticky footer
 * Added audio, play different sounds when the user answer the question correctly and incorrectly

-## What needs to be done

-* I plan to use a form to show high score and users' initials

 ## User Story

 ```